semoglou/ksil/README.md

 The decay is centered around the median rank, and the rank differences are normalized to the maximum rank in the cluster, making the weighting contrast cluster-relative and scale-independent.
 Because it relies on ordering rather than raw scores, this scheme is more robust in heterogeneous clusters and naturally compatible with silhouette approximations.
 Both weighting schemes are controlled by a **sensitivity** parameter, which adjusts the contrast between high and low confidence/quality points relative to the median silhouette in each cluster.
-Higher sensitivity values amplify the weighting contrast, giving stronger emphasis to well clustered points, while lower values soften the weighting difference, preserving influence from more amiguous instances.
+Higher sensitivity values amplify weighting contrast, placing greater emphasis on well-clustered points and downweighting low-silhouette ones, while lower values soften distinctions, preserving influence from more ambiguous instances.
-The parameter can be manually specified or auto-tuned via parallel coarse gridsearch to maximize the selected silhouette objective (*macro*, *micro*, or a combination).
+This parameter can be manually specified or auto-tuned via parallel coarse gridsearch to maximize the selected silhouette objective (*macro*, *micro*, or a combination).

 ## Installation